ypaulsussman/learning-log/src/pages/blog/Task-Based Language Teaching Articles.md

 templateKey: 'blog-post'
 title: Task-Based Language Teaching
 date: 2015-01-24
-description: Various notes on on task-based language teaching that I'd read when interested in the topic.
+description: Various notes on task-based language teaching that I'd read when interested in the topic.
 tags:
   - academic-journals
   - education